 Take a look at the budget you created in the last year with your team.
 Now is the time to review it and see if the budget in place was realistic and in align with your business objectives.
-Building and setting a budget requires determining revenue earned from all streams, fixed costs, variable costs, and any one time payments that may be coming up.
+Building and setting a budget requires determining revenue earned from all streams, fixed costs, variable costs, and any one-time payments that may be coming up.

 “Making more money will not solve your problems if cash flow management is your problem.” -Robert Kiyosaki

-While some debt is good for a business, more often than not it can cripple, and even bankrupt, a company.
+While some debt is suitable for a business, more often than not, it can cripple, and even bankrupt, a company.
 Businesses accrue debt in countless ways.
 It could be due to expanding too quickly, financing new projects too early, or even something as simple as being unaware of company spending habits.

-Creating a plan is a good way to reduce, and ultimately, eliminate debt.
-A debt-reduction plan could include actions such as cutting expenses, speeding up collections, or contacting creditors to consolidate or renegotiate debt.
-A business should also pay off high interest debt first
+Creating a plan is an excellent way to reduce, and ultimately, eliminate debt.
+A debt-reduction plan could include actions such as cutting expenses, speeding up collections, or contacting creditors to consolidate or renegotiate the debt.
+A business should also pay off high-interest debt first.

 No matter what’s on the plan, the end goal is universal- creating strategies that can be implemented long term and eradicate bad debt.

-Making quarterly tax payments isn’t for every business, but could be beneficial especially if you’re focused on your statement of cash flows.
+Making quarterly tax payments isn’t for every business, but could be beneficial, especially if you’re focused on your statement of cash flows.
 Making quarterly tax payments spreads out cash payments instead of taking what feels like a big hit all at once.
-Contact your tax CPA to find out whether paying quarterly payments will be beneficial to your business.
+Contact your tax CPA to find out whether paying quarterly fees will be beneficial to your business.
 Don’t have a good CPA, contact us for a referral.

 “All days are not the same.
 Save for a rainy day.
 When you don’t work, savings will work for you.” -M.K.
 Soni

-With a market that has historically turned volatile on a dime, every company, regardless of size or revenue, should have access to a cash supply in the event of an emergency.
+The American market has historically turned volatile on a dime, every company, regardless of size or revenue, should have access to a cash supply in the event of an emergency.
 Cash flow forecasting and management can also help prepare your business for a rainy day.
 Planning and monitoring cash inflow and outflow will help you see your expenses and what you can cut, yet still operate, while slowing down cash burn.

-With a solid, defined roadmap in place, the next step is to be consistent.
-Inconsistency creates ambiguity which can cause a chain reaction of inefficiencies across the business: from operations, to employees, clients and customers.
 Establishing and maintaining consistent policies can improve organization with the company, employee turnover, and customer retention.
 Strategies like this can also help to reduce churn and aid in the growth and expansion of your business.

-Don’t wait until 2019 to start building and implementing a plan to get your finances in order.
 Signature Analytics can work with your team to create a budget for your business and monitor that budget throughout the year.
-If you need assistance building, or improving, a plan to organize your finances and grow your business, contact us today for a free consultation.
+If you need assistance building or improving, a plan to organize your finances and grow your business, contact us today for a free consultation.